GameActions/GameActions/README.md

 This is a work in progress, redesigns are expected.

 # GameActions
-GameActions is a set of easy to use scripts that can be used to reduce custom scripts to do basic operations like moving objects.
-It simplifies basic actions and makes them modular in a way that they can be edited in the scene without editing a script.
+GameActions is a set of easy to use Unity scripts that can be used to reduce custom scripts that do basic operations like moving objects.
+It simplifies basic actions and makes them modular in a way that they can be created or modified in the scene without editing a script.

 # Getting started
 Checkout the Examples to get started.
 Here's some brief info.